 When is Australia’s Veterans Day?

 In Australia, Veterans Day is called Memorial Day.
 It is celebrated on November 11th every year, regardless of the day of the week.
 Australian Memorial Day is dedicated to Australians who died during their mission, especially during World War I. It is held every year, but it is not a holiday.
+The people gather at the monuments and decorate them to pay tribute and commendation to the veterans who lost their lives during the war.

-Realted: How Veterans Day Celebrate In Germany?
+Related: How Veterans Day Celebrate In Germany?

 History of Remembrance Day in Australia

-In other Allies such as Australia, New Zealand, Canada and the United States, November 11th is known as World War I Memorial Day, a day commemorating those who died in World War I.
+In other Allies such as Australia, New Zealand, Canada, and the United States, November 11th is known as World War I Memorial Day, a day commemorating those who died in World War I.

 This day is still celebrated in the Allies.
 The 11 hours of November 11th were especially important in the postwar years.
 The moment the war on the Western Front ended was generally associated with the memories of those who died in the war.